Marcy22P/minitalk/README.md

 ├── server.c        # Listens for signals and reconstructs the message ├── minitalk.h      # Shared function prototypes
-├── Makefile        # Builds both client and server
+├── Makefile        # Builds both client and server ├── libft           # Complete custom C library used in this project
+# 👉 You can find the full implementation of my Libft here: https://github.com/Marcy22P/Libft.git
 ```

 ---